 These terms can seem a little esoteric and interchangeable at first, and that’s because they are all very interrelated.

 In fact, without each other they all get a little weaker.

 Vice versa, with the added support of the three of them combined, they create a fantastic synergy that your company can leverage to create an empowered brand strategy that reaches thousands of happy customers and clients.

-Many small-businesses and entrepreneurs try to get by without doing much custom design work and branding–they know that they need to market to keep the lights on, but they aren’t as confident with the other two components.
+Many small-businesses and entrepreneurs try to get by without doing much custom design work and branding–they know that they need to advertise to keep the lights on, but they aren’t as confident with the other two components.
 Without great design, unique branding, and persistent marketing your company won’t get the kind of traction it needs.
 For example, if the branding is good, but the design doesn’t work–the marketing efforts will fail.
 For this reason, it is important that you work with a company and designers who are marketing and brand savvy strategists who can position your company as strong contenders in your industry and showcase your unique value.

-Zippy Logos offers brand strategy work in addition to our premium logo design, to ensure that all of our customers are able to hit the trifecta of good branding, good marketing, and great design!
+Zippy Logos offers brand strategy work in addition to our premium logo design, to ensure that all of our audience are able to hit the trifecta of good branding, good marketing, and great design!

 Interested in learning more about Marketing & Brand Development?
 We’ve put together a suggested list of books you should read before you try to brand or sell anything.
 Visit our resource center to see our list of recommended books.
 You can click on the images to purchase them through amazon or your local bookstore if you prefer.